jsiegenthaler/homebridge-eosstb/README.md

 ## Limitations
-Due to HomeKit app limitation, the maximum services for a single accessory is 100.
+Due to HomeKit app limitations, the maximum services for a single accessory is 100.
 Over this value the HomeKit app will no longer respond.
-Services in this UPC TV Box accessory are: 1.
-Information service, 2.
-Television service, 3.
-Speaker service, and 4.
-Input service.
+Services in this UPC TV Box accessory are:
+1. Information service
+2. Television service
+3. Speaker service
+4. Input service.
 The inputs for the Input service utilise one services per TV channel.
 The maximum possible channels (inputs) are thus 97.
 Hoever, the more services you have, the slower the plugin might be.
 So I have limited the inputs to maximum 50.

 ## Configuration